ElasticEmail/elasticemail-js/docs/ListsApi.md

 //apikey.apiKeyPrefix = 'Token';

 let apiInstance = new ElasticEmail.ListsApi();
-let name = My List 1; // String | Name of your list.
+let name = "My List 1"; // String | Name of your list.
 let emailsPayload = new ElasticEmail.EmailsPayload(); // EmailsPayload | Provide either rule or a list of emails, not both. apiInstance.listsByNameContactsPost(name, emailsPayload, (error, data, response) => {
   if (error) {